• Menu

 A. You may be able to pay for items in U.S. dollars but it will depend on the vendor / restaurant.

-Once we are in Cuba, our guide can answer more questions regarding currency and exchanging money.
+Once you are in Cuba, the local guide can answer more questions regarding currency and exchanging money.

 A. It’s best to have newer bills (2006 and later) rather than old or torn bills.
 Sometimes shopkeepers and money changers won’t take bills that are not in good shape.